Jaden2708/BRG-ISEA/Lab1.md

 ### 1b-3 Reflection Questions
 Which command-line tool was the most useful in solving the questions?
+The most useful was grep.
+This allowed me to search text inside files.

 How might these search tools help in cybersecurity investigations?
+These search tools help in cybersecurity investigations as investigators can quickly search through large number of files for key strings that are useful in their investigation.

 How could scripting improve repetitive search tasks?
+By scripting, you can combine multiple commands into one automated process.
+This inturn, saves time and reduces human error.

-What limitations did you encounter using grep and find?
+What limitations did you encounter using grep and find? grep only finds exact matches unless -i is used. find would not work if the command is ran in the wrong directory.